xXleowXx/gitlab-charts/doc/installation/resources.md

 ## DNS Entry

-In order to use ingress host rules to access various components of gitlab we will need a public domain with an `A record` entry pointing to the IP we just created.
+In order to use ingress host rules to access various components of gitlab we will need a public domain with an `A record` wild card DNS entry pointing to the IP we just created.

 Follow [This](https://cloud.google.com/dns/quickstart) to create the DNS entry.